 - When comparing the impact per frame of new acetate and recycled acetate, 2,5 liters of water are saved with the latter, where recycled acetate secures a carbon footprint more than two-fold lower (0,034 kg - 0,014 kg) and only 0,07 mj of energy used, instead of 0,89 mj.

-- The impact per frame that recycled stainless steel has on the environment is much lower than any other eyewear metals in terms of water consumption, CO2 footprint, and energy used.
+- The impact per frame that recycled stainless steel has on the environment is much lower than any other eyewear metals.

-- Stainless steel recycled by the company is responsible for the emission of only 0,05 kg of CO2 per frame, 0 l of water and 0,16 mj of energy are used to make a frame.
+- Stainless steel recycled is responsible for the emission of only 0,05 kg of CO2 per frame, 0 l of water and 0,16 mj of energy are used to make a frame.